 (2) for sending out newsletters, for marketing and developing and promoting our Services, for organization of campaigns, including personalized and targeted campaigns, and measuring the effectiveness of the performed marketing activities, as noted above, we will only rely on our legitimate interest to the extent this is permitted by law and the Agreement.
 Please note that for sending out newsletters, we only process your contact details;

-(3) for ensuring a trust-based relationship with Clients and End-Users, for example, Personal Data processing that is strictly necessary to determine the ultimate beneficiaries, being PEP and/or to prevent fraud, e.g. and checks in public sanction lists or our own Service history;
+(3) for ensuring a trust-based relationship with Customers and End-Users, this includes for example, identity verification of Customer Representative, determining the ultimate beneficiaries and PEP status, as well as other activities necessary to prevent fraud, including checks in public sanction lists or our own Service history;

-(4) for administration and analysis of the Client base to improve the availability, selection and quality of Services and products, and to make our Services more personalized and the best possible;
+(4) for administration and analysis of the Customer base to improve the availability, selection and quality of Services and products, and to make our Services more personalized and the best possible;

-(5) for building and managing of our Client relationships;
+(5) for building and managing of our Customer relationships;

 (7) for monitoring the Services.
 We may record the messages and instructions given on our premises or by means of communication (e-mail, telephone, etc.), as well as information and other operations carried out by us, and shall use those recordings as needed to evidence instructions or other operations;